The Kilarc Project

 If local CDFG biologists get credit for local fish restoration, and local NMFS staff get credit for local habitat creation by dam removal and restoration, then who is responsible for the larger consequences of their actions.
 Removing this Green Power source will cause a fossil based replacement generation to poison our air and water.
 The acid rain effects, global warming, and other process pollutants are killing our environment.
 Doing away with Green Power sources such as this project as is advocated by some means the incremental destruction of our environment.
 Is this really what we want?

-It seems that no entity, CDFG, NMFS nor PG&E are willing to address the larger effects of their self-interested local actions, or are we missing something?
+It seems that no entity, CDFG, NMFS nor PG&E are willing to address the larger effects of their self-interested local actions.
+Are not State and national concerns the purview of State and National agencies.

 Water Temperature